studiomikan/ponkan-samplegame/README.md

 ## License

-ponkan3-samplegame is released under the MIT License.
+ponkan-samplegame is released under the MIT License.